ridmaur/aepintrolab/README.md

 Welcome to the Adobe Experience Platform Overview Lab!
 In this exercise, the goal is to get a general overview of Adobe Experience Platform.

+**Thank you for attending the Adobe Summit Tech Labs for Adobe Experience Platform.
+If you have feedback or follow-up questions after the Labs, please contact Wouter Van Geluwe - vangeluw@adobe.com directly.**

 ### Learning Objectives:

 * Ingesting data into Adobe Experience Platform